-- High-Dynamic System: Capable of capturing rapid changes in motion and orientation. - High Bandwidth: Processes a wide range of motion frequencies effectively. - High Output Rates: Provides real-time data with fast sampling speeds.
+- High bandwidth: Processes a wide range of motion frequencies effectively; - High output rates: Provides real-time data with fast sampling speeds.

-Disadvantage of the IMU:
+Disadvantage of the IMU

-- Signal Drift or Offset: The data is subject to gradual inaccuracies over time, requiring correction or calibration.
+Signal drift or offset: the data is subject to gradual inaccuracies over time, requiring correction or calibration.